Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 # Example

+### Load example

+If you don't want to copy everything to the required folders etc you have to activate this plugin, check the 'load demo' checkbox in the plugin configuration screen and then de-activate and re-activate the plugin (sorry about that workaround :)).

+Now the demo survey (pdfgeneratordemo) should be in your list of surveys, you only have to activate it.

+NOTE: It may not work because of webserver permissions.
+Go to your limesurvey config file and set debug to 1.
+It will show you permissions errors (after disable and re-enable this plugin with the 'load demo' checkbox checked.

+After activating, fill out question 7 about watergymnastics and you after submit you should see a resultscreen with a barchart and a link to download a pdf.

+### Example explained

 There are many ways to make use of these variables.
 I will give an example.
 There may be better solutions (like using javacript classes etc).